Topic 1

 There are a few things to do when you become self-employed, these are:

-• Ensure you apply for your self-assessment tax return, and complete this each year
+You must apply for and complete a Self Assessment tax return and complete this each year

-• A tax year runs from 6th April to 5th April of the following year
+A tax year runs from April 6th to April 5th of the following year.

 2. Pay and expenses